Keeley Hazell

 Keeley Rebecca Hazell (born 18 September 1986) is an English model, actress and writer.
 A former Page 3 girl, she also worked with magazines such as FHM, Loaded, Nuts and Zoo Weekly.
-She has made numerous television appearances and has appeared in films including Horrible Bosses 2 (2014) and the streaming television series Ted Lasso (2020).
+She has made numerous television appearances and has appeared in films including Horrible Bosses 2 (2014) and the television series Ted Lasso (2020).

 Career

 Modelling

 In 2002, aged 16, Hazell left school to work as a hairdresser.
 Her colleagues persuaded her to try modelling.
 Aged 17, she competed in The Daily Star's "Search for a Beach Babe" contest and won, but she was not old enough to pose for Page 3 and so went to study fashion at Lewisham College.
 Later, a friend told her about The Sun's Page 3 Idol competition.
 Despite some initial uncertainty about entering the contest, she submitted some photos.
 She won the contest in December 2004.
 She won a one-year exclusive glamour modelling contract with The Sun, in addition to £10,000 worth of clothing and a one-year membership to the Rex cinema and bar.

 Hazell was regularly featured in Nuts and Zoo Weekly.
 In June 2005, she appeared on the cover of Maxim magazine and she also appeared on the front cover of FHM in September that year.
 In January 2006, she appeared on the cover of Loaded.
 She was on the cover of The Sun's 2006 and 2007 Page 3 calendars, in addition to releasing her own wall calendars; her 2007 calendar sold 30,000 copies in its first few days of release.

 In 2008, Hazell and agent Ginny Mettrick co-founded a modelling agency called Muse Management.
 In 2009, Peta Todd stated in Loaded that Hazell had given up modelling and was in the United States receiving acting lessons, with the intention of pursuing an acting career.
 Her last appearance on Page 3 of The Sun was on 30 September 2009.
 In January 2013, Hazell made a return to modelling by appearing in FHM.